 Why this resume works

-• When building your Java developer resume, it’s important to keep your goal in mind: to quickly make the case to the hiring manager that you deserve an interview.
+- When making an online resume, it’s important to keep your goal in mind: to quickly make the case to the hiring manager that you deserve an interview.
 The best way to make this case is to use numbers to describe your accomplishments.

 Why this resume works